 Licensed Mental Health Counselor

-I received an undergraduate degree in physics from University of Washington and a Masters of Science in Nutrition and Clinicial Health Psychology from Bastyr University.
+I received an undergraduate degree in physics from University of Washington and a Masters of Science in Nutrition and Clinical Health Psychology from Bastyr University.

-Ariel offers individual and relationship counseling.
+Ariel offers individual counseling.
 She sees teens and adults 13+.

 Important: If this is a crisis or you need immediate support, please call the Crisis Clinic at (206) 461-3222 or go to your nearest emergency room.
 Catalyst Counseling cannot provide emergency services.